Does Life Insurance Keep You Awake at Night? Here’s How to Sleep Soundly

 Penn Mutual now offers a new non-convertible term policy to meet this need for economical temporary coverage.
 Like the rest of our portfolio, the product is backed by the 172-year history of Penn Mutual, and offers many of the features and riders available on our other term products, but it can’t be converted to permanent coverage.

-For most circumstances, however, I urge people to think more broadly about the role insurance might play in their lives.
+For most circumstances, however, people can think more broadly about the role insurance might play in their lives.
 Insurance is typically purchased because the future is uncertain, and a convertible term or permanent life insurance policy protects your future flexibility.
 That may help you sleep more soundly at night.